CaioLemec/expert-notes/README.md

 ## Project

-This project was undertaken during a Rockeseat event, where participants were tasked with building a React application from scratch in just 3 days.
+This project was undertaken during a [Rockeseat](https://www.rocketseat.com.br/) event, where participants were tasked with building a React application from scratch in just 3 days.
+The project idea was to build a web app that stores local notes that can be written or recorded.
+It is possible to create and delete notes.

 ### Project Overview
 This project provided a comprehensive hands-on experience with React development, covering fundamental concepts and advanced features within a short timeframe.